Isolation & Returning to School

 - Separate yourself from others.
 While you isolate at home, keep 6 feet between yourself and other people, use a bathroom no one else uses, and don’t allow visitors into your home.
 Wear a face covering around other people, and frequently clean “high touch” surfaces like doorknobs, counters, tabletops, tables, phones, and TV remotes.

-The timing of your return to school will depend on several factors, including if you had symptoms, and if your symptoms have improved.
+The timing of your return to school or work will depend on several factors, including if you had symptoms, and if your symptoms have improved.

 I had no symptoms.